darksideoftheshmoo/rcell2/README.md

 # rcell2

-Functions to analyze [Cell-ID](https://github.com/darksideoftheshmoo/cellID-linux)'s single-cell cytometry data in R, using a tidy and shiny framework.
+Functions to analyze [Cell-ID](https://github.com/darksideoftheshmoo/cellID-linux)'s single-cell cytometry data in R, using a tidy framework.

-Cell-ID, the image segmentation software, has been wrapped in the [`rcell.cellid`](https://github.com/darksideoftheshmoo/rcell2/tree/rcell2.cellid) package.

-The graphic filtering apps, built on R-Shiny and magick, are available in the [`rcell.magick`](https://github.com/darksideoftheshmoo/rcell2/tree/rcell2.magick) package.

-The [`rcell2.examples`](https://github.com/darksideoftheshmoo/rcell2.examples) package contains notebooks on general usage, and on several classification and analysis methods.
+rcell2's functionality is split into four packages:

+* The main rcell2 package offers functions to load Cell-ID's output to data.frames, and image manipulation based on EBImage.
 A development version of this package is available in the [`rcell.dev`](https://github.com/darksideoftheshmoo/rcell2/tree/rcell2.dev) branch.
+* Cell-ID, the image segmentation software, has been wrapped in the [`rcell.cellid`](https://github.com/darksideoftheshmoo/rcell2/tree/rcell2.cellid) package.
+It offers functions to run CellID from R, and an rmarkdown template showcasing advanced functionality.
+* The cell tiling and graphic filtering apps, built on R-Shiny and [magick](https://github.com/ropensci/magick), are available in the [`rcell.magick`](https://github.com/darksideoftheshmoo/rcell2/tree/rcell2.magick) package.
+* The [`rcell2.examples`](https://github.com/darksideoftheshmoo/rcell2.examples) package contains notebooks on general usage, and on several classification and analysis methods.

 This package is very well tested in baker's yeast data, and R version 4+.